-3. Admission Procedure
+3. Admission Procedure:

 - 3.1.
-The admission into 3 Year LL.B Program will be through LAWCET Examination for Indian Students conducted by Andhra Pradesh State Council of Higher Education (APSCHE) and as per the Rules of the Bar Council of Indiaand the Govt. of A.P - 3.2.
-Admission of Foreign / NRI Students into 3 Year LL.B Program: - 3.2.1.
-Students should have earned their qualifying degree from a University/ Institute recognized by the Association of Indian Universities / similar Indian body. - 3.2.2.
-Students nominated by Foreign Governments may be accepted to 3 Year LL.B programmes, without any further test / interview, if their request for admission is routed through MHRD / any agency of the Government of India.
+The admission into LL.M Program will be through PGLCET for Indian Students conducted by Andhra Pradesh State Council of Higher Education (APSCHE). - 3.2.
+Admission of Foreign / NRI Students into LL.M Program: - 3.2.1.
+Students should have earned their qualifying degree from a University / Institute recognized by the Association of Indian Universities / similar Indian body. - 3.2.2.
+Students nominated by Foreign Governments may be accepted for admission into LL.M programmes, without any further test / interview, if their request for admission is routed through MHRD / any agency of the Government of India.

-4. Structure of the Programme
+4. Structure of the Programme:

-The 3 Year LL.B programme has a curriculum, with syllabus consisting of:
+The LL.M programme has a curriculum, with syllabus consisting of:

-- 4.1.
-Core courses, which give a broad base in the main field of study in the academic programme concerned - 4.2.
-The Foundation Courses are the courses based upon the content that leads toknowledge enhancement.
-They are mandatory for all disciplines. - 4.3.
-Elective courses chosen by the student in consultation with the faculty adviser.
+- 4.1 Core courses, which give a broad base in the main field of study in the academicprogramme concerned - 4.2 The Foundation Courses are the courses based upon the content that leads toknowledge enhancement.
+They are mandatory for all branches.

+4.3 Elective courses chosen by the student in consultation with the faculty adviser.

-- 4.4.
-Elective Course: Elective course is a course which can be chosen from a pool ofcourses.
-It may be: - 4.4.1 Supportive to the discipline of study - 4.4.2.
-Providing an expanded scope - 4.4.3.
-Enabling an exposure to some other discipline/domain - 4.4.4.
-Nurturing student's proficiency/skill. - 4.5.
-An elective may be "Generic Elective" focusing on those courses which addgeneric proficiency to the students.
-These electives shall be "Discipline centric". - 4.6.
-Second elective may be open elective and shall be offered for other disciplines. - 4.7.
-The program will also include seminars, Group discussions, Legal-Aid, Legal Literacy Camps, Lok Adalats and Practical Training I to IV papers in the X Semester as prescribed by the Bar Council of India, recommended by the Board of Studies in curriculum and approved by the Academic Council.
+- 4.4 Elective Course: Elective course is a course which can be chosen from a pool ofcourses.
+It may be: - 4.4.1 Supportive to the discipline of study

+4.4.2 Providing an expanded scope

+4.4.3 Enabling an exposure to some other discipline/domain

+4.4.4 Nurturing student's proficiency/skill.

+4.5 An elective may be "Generic Elective" focusing on those courses whichadd generic proficiency to the students.
+These electives shall be "Discipline centric".

+4.6 Second type elective may also be "Open Elective" and shall be offered to student of other branches.

+4.7 The program will also include seminars and Group discussions, as prescribed in the curriculum and syllabus recommended by the Board of Studies and approved by the Academic Council.

-5. The Credit System
+5. The Credit System:

-- 5.1.
-Each course has a certain number of credits assigned to it, depending upon whether it is a lecture or tutorial or practical work and the number of periodsassigned per week. - 5.2.
-The credits are assigned according to the following pattern: - 5.2.1.
-1 credit for each lecture period/week - 5.2.2.
-1 credit for each tutorial period/week - 5.2.3.
-1 credit for each practical session period/week
+- 5.1 Each course has a certain number of credits assigned to it, depending upon whether it is a lecture or tutorial or practical work and the number of - periods assigned per week.
+The practical courses shall include Dissertation work and viva-voce in IV Semester.

+5.2 The credits are assigned according to the following pattern:

+5.2.1 1 credit for each lecture period/week,

+- 5.2.2 1 credit for each tutorial period/week, - 5.2.3 1 credit for each practical session period/week & - 5.2.4 1 credits for Dissertation work of 2 periods / week.

-6. Minimum Instruction Days
+6. Minimum Instruction Days:

-- 6.1.
-The normal duration of 3 Year LL.B Course is six semesters. - 6.2.
-Semesters I to VI shall consist of a minimum of 90 instruction days for each semester (based on six instruction days per week) excluding the days allotted fortests, examinations and preparation holidays.
+- 6.1 The normal duration of LL.M Course is four semesters. - 6.2 Semesters, I, II, and III shall consist of a minimum of 90 instruction days for each semester (based on six instruction days per week) excluding the days allotted for tests, examinations and preparation holidays.